-One of the best things during a holiday is brunch at the weekend.
+One of our favourite things is to have a great brunch at the weekend.
 We have selected some of the best Milan has to offer divided by area.
 Prices are € – €15-20, €€ – 20-40, €€€ – 40-60.
 One of the peculiarities of brunch places in Milan is a rotation system so you won’t be able to hang out for the entire duration, it is necessary to book if you want to be sure to get a table (we have included their phone numbers).

 When you’ve been traveling a lot you begin to look for experiences that get you closer to the local population, because who wants to sit at the hotel and have dinner when you could be out meeting people and getting some fun anecdotes to tell.

 It may take some courage, but isn’t it the courageous decisions you never regret?
 So if you feel like a slightly different evening in the company of Italians, try a cooking course in Italian.
 Nothing beats “I learned how to make this sauce from a chef in Milan” when your friends come over.

 You can choose the very personal experience with a course in English at a private home,Clara opens the doors to her home in the center of Milan for morning courses between September and June and on market days she takes you to the local open air food market to pick the fresh seasonal products for your cooking class.

 Aurora holds both morning and evening classes with a professional chef and she lves by the yellow metro line 4 stops from Duomo.
 If you can’t make it to her courses (or for some reason don’t feel like participating) you can still come and have dinner with the paticipants.

 Both Clara and Aurora put emphasis on the fact that their courses aren’t just about cooking but also about socializing.